w3f/General-Grants-Program/grants/speculative/python_substrate_api.md

 ```

 Documentation
-- Artefact 1: Getting started with the Python SCALE-codec
+- Artifact 1: Getting started with the Python SCALE-codec
-- Artefact 2: Getting started with the Python Substrate Interface
+- Artifact 2: Getting started with the Python Substrate Interface
-- Artefact 3: Documentation and usage of all RPC-methods for use with Postman
+- Artifact 3: Documentation and usage of all RPC-methods for use with Postman
-- Artefact 4: Documentation and usage of all RPC-methods with the GUI
+- Artifact 4: Documentation and usage of all RPC-methods with the GUI
-- Artefact 5: Running the Python Substrate API
+- Artifact 5: Running the Python Substrate API

 Payout: 12,500 USD

 ## Outlook
 This project should lead to the go-to library/application for any application developer that intends to interact with any Substrate-runtime.
 The artifacts of this project provide a rich API to the Substrate-runtime with full decoding context.

+This project should lead to WEB3SCAN's Polkasource product-line to service public/private node services which enriched APIs beyond the basic JSON-RPC API that Substrate offers.

 The generalized Python Substrate API aligns with our mid-term objective of building a full Python-based implementation of the Polkadot Runtime Environment (PRE).
 Critical components for building a Python PRE are: 1) SCALE-codec, 2) Trie DB, 3) Libp2p Networking, 4) Consensus Babe/Grandpa.
 5) WASM interpreter.
 Time can work in our favor since some components (3 and 5) may be available soon due to work in neighboring communities.